maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 1.      `hadoop fs -ls <hdfs_path>`

-`ls` is a basic command in linux which lists all the files, directories in a folder.
+`ls` is a basic command in linux which lists all the files, directories in a given path.
 Breaking down the above command:

-1.`hadoop fs` - Prefix to the actual command
+1.`hadoop fs` - Prefix to the actual command.
+This will let us know that it is a command for HDFS.

 2.`-ls` - Actual command(linux command) which specifies what action to be performed.